Skip to content

 End User agrees that Thomson Reuters is the sole and exclusive owner of all rights in the EndNote product.
 EndNote is protected by United States copyright and other laws, as well as international treaty provisions, and End User must treat EndNote as any other copyrighted and legally protected material.
 All rights in the EndNote product not expressly granted herein are reserved by Thomson Reuters.

-This seems a little like closing the barn door after the horse has gone.2 And it opens up all sorts of questions like: What about all of the EndNote Style files that are posted on other sites and all over the web?
+This seems a little like closing the barn door after the horse has gone. ((An explanation of the cliché Why close the barn door after the horse is gone?))
+And it opens up all sorts of questions like: What about all of the EndNote Style files that are posted on other sites and all over the web?
 Do these sites now need to put their .ens files behind similar click-through licenses?
 Does the license apply to EndNote Style files that I create myself using the EndNote software?

 “Gripes About the New Contract for Downloads”